 Deselect to set permissions to

 The ConnexCS permissions model consists of two levels:

-- Global (Default Permissions) are set for the Group.
+- Global (Default Permissions) set for the Group.

-- Granular (Add Group Permission) are set for a specific Area of the ConnexCS Control Panel.
+- Granular (Add Group Permission) set for a specific Area of the ConnexCS Control Panel.

-The Default Reseller feature is still an Alpha Feature in testing, please use with caution.
+The Default Reseller feature is still an Alpha Feature in testing; please use it with caution.